This is how Graves Disease Feels

 I have TED ( thyroid eye disease ) so driving can be challenging some days too .
 I call myself very lucky to have found a fantastic ocular specialist and every few months I have to have Medrol Infusions (IV therapy ) three times a week .

-I also am one of the rare people that have Pretibial Myexedma also .
+I also am one of the rare people that have Pretibial Myexedma .
 It's a skin condition on my calves that requires steroid cream and is painful and red and there isn't a cure.
 The best they can do is inject steroids into the areas.
-I now see one starting on my foot.
-It's very disturbing but I would rather know so I can be proactive with my disease.
+It's very disturbing but I would rather be proactive with my disease.

-This disease is so complicated and I require regular blood work .
+This autoimmune disease is so complicated and I require regular blood work .

 This disease is hereditary .